The Gospel According to John:

 Many of the most meaningful events in the Fourth Gospel take place when Jesus is in Jerusalem to celebrate one of the major Jewish religious feasts.
 By contrast, the synoptic Gospels (the Gospels According to Matthew, Mark, and Luke) record Jesus only traveling to Jerusalem once for the Passover, and that occurs at the end of his three-year ministry.
 In the video for this lesson, Turning to God’s Word author Matthew Phelps looks at what’s going on with the timing of events in the seventh chapter in the Gospel According to John.
 For more information about the significance of the feast of Tabernacles—a harvest celebration also known as the feast of Booths—read “A Last Great Day” on page 54 in The Gospel According to John: An Encounter with Grace & Truth.

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Gospel According to John: An Encounter with Grace & Truth.
-You can follow along as Turning to God’s Word author Matthew Phelps discusses Lesson 9, “Rivers of Living Water,” on pages 49–54 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 9, “Rivers of Living Water,” on pages 49–54 in the study book.

 read the Catechism—who are these brethren who don’t believe in Jesus?